 In a field audit, you will meet an IRS agent, called a Revenue Officer, at your home, place of business, or your tax preparer’s office.
 This type of tax audit revolves around more complicated issues.
 This tax audit will include a thorough investigation of your home and belongings.
 A field audit is a comprehensive review of your entire financial record.
 The agent in this audit will usually request your bank statements, accounting records, and other items.
 If you do not give the agent the documents, they will usually summon them from your bank or accountant.
 Agents in these audits will look at your lifestyle and compare it to your reported income.
-If the agent believes you are living beyond your income or debt, they can assume you have unreported income.
+If the agent believes you are living beyond your income, they can assume you have unreported income.
 You will know the date of your field audit as it will be listed in the letter you receive from the IRS.
 The letter will indicate the time and date of when the field audit will take place.
 These tax audits can last anywhere from one day to a week, depending on the size of the business.

 Do’s and Don’ts

 If you are chosen for an IRS audit, there are some things you need to do and some things you should avoid while you are being audited.